 - 1. Copying from another student's test paper. - 2.
-Using test materials not authorized by the person administering the test. - 3.
-Collaborating with or seeking aid from another student during a test without permission from the test administrator. - 4.
-Knowingly using, buying, selling, stealing, or soliciting, in whole or in part, the contents of a pending test. - 5.
-The unauthorized transporting or removal (including screen shots), in whole or in part, of the contents of a past or pending test. - 6.
-Substituting for another student, or permitting another student to substitute for you, to take a test. - 7.
-Bribing another person to obtain a pending test or information about a pending test. - 8.
-Soliciting or receiving unauthorized information about any test
+Using test materials not authorized by the person administering an exam. - 3.
+Collaborating with or seeking aid from another student during an exam without permission from the exam administrator. - 4.
+Knowingly using, buying, selling, stealing, or soliciting, in whole or in part, the contents of a pending or previous exam. - 5.
+The unauthorized transporting or removal (including screen shots), in whole or in part, of the contents of a past or pending exam. - 6.
+Substituting for another student, or permitting another student to substitute for you, to take an exam. - 7.
+Bribing another person to obtain a pending exam or information about a pending exam. - 8.
+Soliciting or receiving unauthorized information about any exam.